dmcaulay/async-resource/README.md

 # async-resource

 This is a simple interface for initializing async resources.
 Send it an init function and it will return a function that calls back with your initialized resource.
+It ensures that the resource will only be initialized once.

 ## Installation